ouvtk/ctepa.au/_drafts/dont-disregard-legacy.md

 Big systems without established best practices could mean that things will move slowly, need to have patience for a longer feedback loop.
 Which also makes it harder to tell whether things are improving or stagnating.

+[//]: # (When software has 'project' phase and 'maintenance' phase - throwing it over the fence for other team to maintain - losing knowledge, having no incentive to improve)

 ## Summary

 Legacy code can be improved and be up to date, while you are getting crucial skills.